mpld3/mpld3/README.md

 - lines and scatter plots created with ``plt.plot`` (not ``plt.scatter``, etc.)
 - grid lines and their properties
 - title and axis labels

-### TODO List

-There are a lot of things which could be implemented fairly easily, given enough time and energy:

 - patches (i.e. shapes like histograms, etc.)
 - polygons (filled plots, etc.)
-- collections (scatter plots, etc.)
+- some collections (scatter plots, etc.)

+### TODO List

+There are many features still missing, and they range from fairly straightforward to fairly difficult.

+- fine-grained text formatting (multi-lines, vertical alignment, etc.)
 - containers (errorbars, etc.)
-- correct text placement and alignment
+- general collections
-- log axes and date axes
+- axes aspect ratio

-There are some things that will take a bit more thinking, and be difficult to do without rethinking some fundamental things

-- axes text (i.e. text which pans and zooms with the axis)
-- general text formatting
+- tick specification & formatting

-And there are some things which I have no idea how to do well:

-- tying together pan/zoom on subplots
-- adding a box-zoom tool
 - twin axes (i.e. multiple scales on one plot) tied together
 - tick specification & formatting

-If you have the energy to address any of these, I'd love to accept pull requests!
+- adding a box-zoom tool
+- tying together pan/zoom on subplots
+- adding tooltips

+If any of these look like something you'd like to tackle, feel free to submit a pull request!